 Kerrie said that they were absolutely delighted and quite emotional to receive this recognition from such a celebrated team of judges.
 According to Sam Butler's article at the bottom, the winners were chosen by a panel of top UK food writers led by Charles Campion, the Masterchef judge and expert food writer for the Evening Standard newspaper in London and columnist for Specialty Food magazine in Britain.
 He said: "we chose Weir's Farm because of the outstanding taste of the milk the couple produces on their small farm.
 It was so creamy and rich.
 The milk was the standout product for us at the show."
 Campion also said: "all the judges agreed that the raw milk was a suburb product."
 The other expert judges were Xanthe Clay, Lucas Hollweg and Jeremy Lee, see the newspaper article below for more info.

 Regulated Raw Milk for Northern Ireland

 Northern Ireland now have a regulated raw milk industry thanks to Raw Milk Ireland's four year campaign against a proposed ban on the sale of raw milk.
 They welcomed a 2015 decision from the government to engage with producers and regulate its production and sale instead.
 A list of Irish raw milk producers can be found here.

 Images: these are recent bacterial counts from the farm showing the high quality of the milk, click to enlarge images.
 Raw Drinking Milk must meet the following standards: Plate count at 30'C (cfu per ml) < 20,000 and Coliforms (cfu per ml) , 100.
-For a guide on how to register to sell raw drinking milk see this article: Registering to sell RDM - what you should know?
+The Coliforms are undetectable.
+These are the kind of results micro dairies can achieve who give a lot of care and attention.

 Food experts develop a taste for raw milk